Maahygrah/web3-onchain-log/README.md

 * **Feasible** (adjective): Possible to do easily or conveniently; practical. *Example:* "With the integration of automated security verification tools, managing a high-volume discord server with a lean team becomes completely feasible."
 * **Emergency Halt & Response Protocol:** A pre-engineered coordination blueprint detailing rapid response procedures for community leads during an active exploit or smart contract failure, establishing immediate communication locks to maintain community order.

+* **Inducement Mechanics:** A market structure trapping mechanism where price purposefully breaks a minor internal short-term low or high to trick early retail traders into opening positions before smart money reverses the price direction to sweep their stops.